Skip to main content

 Task Search screen

-To get started, click the Contracts menu and go down to Tasks.
-This automatically takes you into a Task Search screen.
-There are two tabs:
+To get started, click the Tasks menu.
+This takes you into a Task Search screen.
+There are three tabs:

 The tab you see will depend on which one you were viewing the last time you were in Contract Eagle.